Remembrance Day Service

 Deadline for ticket purchase is November 10 by 3 pm.

 Entertainment will be provided by “Side by Side” (Mary Frances Simpson, Bill Luxton and John McGovern).

 Cake, ice-cream, coffee or tea will be served after the show.
 There is no charge to members celebrating birthdays; $4 for all others.
 Guest tickets are available at Front Reception on the day of the party.

 Alan P. Sentance Educational Seminars.
 Seminars at The Good Companions are Free.
 Members and Non-members are welcome and encouraged to attend.
 Register in person or call Front Reception.
 Parking available.

 OC Transpo bus Routes: 8, 16, 41, 85, 86, 87, 94, 95, 96, 97, 98, 99

-This is a free seminar.
+This is a FREE seminar.
 Members and non-members are welcome and encouraged to attend.
-Please register in person or call Front Reception.
+Please Register at Front Reception.